jalinmayberry/Home-SOC-Lab/PART 1.md

 ## Configuring Cribl to Capture Syslog

-Now that the Pi server is forwarding logs to our destination (where the Cribl worker is hosted), we will configure Cribl to capture these logs.
+Now that the Pi server is forwarding logs to our destination (where the Cribl Worker is hosted), we will configure Cribl to capture these logs.

 1. Log into your Cribl UI
 2. Navigate to “Worker Groups > Data > Sources > Syslog